CMUAbstract/oec-asplos20-artifact/README.md

 # Orbital Edge Computing ASPLOS 2020 Artifact Software

 This software artifact simulates orbital edge computing scenarios.
+See [Orbital Edge Computing: Nanosatellite Constellations as a New Class of Computer System](https://abstract.ece.cmu.edu/pubs/oec-asplos2020.pdf) for information on this project.

 **Current version**: 1.0.0